 Meet my new friend, Lisa Hallett.

-It was one of the most moving and memorable miles I've ever run.
-Even moreso when I learned of Lisa's story and why she started wear blue.
+It was one of the most moving and memorable miles I\'ve ever run.
+Even more so when I learned of Lisa\'s story and why she started wearing blue.

-Lisa started wear blue after her husband, CPT John Hallett, was killed while serving in the 5-2 Stryker Brigade Combat Team in Afghanistan.
+Lisa started wearing blue after her husband, CPT John Hallett, was killed while serving in the 5-2 Stryker Brigade Combat Team in Afghanistan.

-I cannot begin to imagine the pain of that tragedy, or the strength it took to channel that pain into something as powerful as wear blue.
+I cannot begin to imagine the pain of that tragedy or the strength it took to channel that pain into something as powerful as wearing blue.

 In addition to their marathon memorials, wear blue chapters gather for morning runs all over the country.
 They also have two programs to help the families of fallen servicemen and women.